sanarehan/pats-optiver23/README.md

 - `data/`: Directory to store the competition data files.
 - `notebooks/`: Jupyter notebooks containing our data exploration, modeling, and evaluation.
+- `scripts/`: Any additional scripts or code that support our project.
 - `README.md`: This file providing an overview of the repository.
 - `LICENSE`: MIT License